North Fitzroy Kangaroos Football Club: Background

 Despite winning the 1989 reserves' league grand final and producing players that would later have successful careers in the league, losses were still being posted following the 1986 season.
-At the 1989 season's conclusion, league administrators proposed a merger between Fitzroy and Footscray Football Club, who were also struggling both financially and with its home venue in the Western Oval, to form the Fitzroy Bulldogs Football Club.
+At the 1989 season's conclusion, league administrators proposed a merger between Fitzroy and Footscray, who were also struggling both financially and with its home venue in the Western Oval, to form the Fitzroy Bulldogs Football Club.
 As it was seen by the Footscray supporters as a takeover, with home matches to be moved to Princes Park, and with general class conflict between supporters as Fitzroy and Fitzroy North residents were of considerably higher average incomes over Melbourne's west.
 The secretive nature of the merger negotiations, and lack of consultation with members, also drove much of the anger from fans.
 Weeks later following the announcement of the proposal, the Footscray supporters managed to raise over AUD1.5 million to save their club from the merger, which resulted in the merger being rejected.
 Footscray (now the Western Bulldogs) would later win their first premiership after the proposed merger 27 years later, in 2016.

 Following the failure to merge with Footscray, Fitzroy later held merger discussion in the early 1990s with the Richmond, Hawthorn, and St Kilda football clubs, all of which failed.

 Summary

-Fourteen of the fifteen other clubs - with Richmond Football Club being the most vocal - declined the merger club's demands in fears of the creation of a Victorian 'super club' with fears of a strong fan base and on-field dominance with the proposed 50 man playing list.
-The second, and more serious reason was that the Australian Football League administrators, working with a major creditor of Fitzroy, saw the financially weak club be of better financial strength in merging with the Brisbane Football Club, to become what is now the Brisbane Lions Football Club.
+Fourteen of the fifteen other clubs—with Richmond Football Club being the most vocal—declined the merger club's demands in fears of the creation of a Victorian 'super club' with fears of a strong fan base and on-field dominance with the proposed 50-man playing list which would amalgamate the talent of both clubs.
+The second, and more serious, reason was that the Australian Football League administrators, working with a major creditor of Fitzroy, saw the financially weak club be of better financial strength in merging with the Brisbane Football Club, to become what is now the Brisbane Lions Football Club.